KB23-Kurrun-Behl/quick-maths/README.md

 🎯 Features

-▪️A bright and vibrant user interface with a simple and easy-to-use navigation.
+▪️A bright and vibrant user interface with a simple and easy-to-use navigation
 <br>
 ▪️The application is browser-based meaning no installation is required
 <br>
-▪️The application is designed to boost mathematical skills through interactive rapid-fire questions.
+▪️The application is designed to boost mathematical skills through interactive rapid-fire questions

 ⚒️ Tech Stack